 There will be four Teaching Assistants this semester.
 Together, we hope to make this semester smooth and straightforward for you.

-- Email: Please use the course email system (see the Communicate tab in ANGEL)
+- E-mail: Please use the course communications (email) in Canvas.

 - Office Hours: By appointment

 GEOSC 10: Geology of the National Parks (3 credits).

 Prerequisites: None - However you do need to make sure that you can meet the technical requirements for completing the course...refer to the University Guidelines and the relevant Course Orientation materials (for computer set up)..and are confident using online materials (refer to this Learning Online guide for hints).